LuKC1024/hypercoercion-and-framework-wgt2020/Reviews.md

 that is worth considering.

-☐ Introduction: "was chosen in /the/ Grift compiler ..."
+✔ Introduction: "was chosen in /the/ Grift compiler ..."

 ☐ Section 4.1:  The Cast ADT is an interesting approach to metatheory, but it appears to depend on a quite strict notion of term equality rather than contextual equivalence.
 This may limit the applicability of the framework.
+> KC: Working on this.
+Part of the comparision between our bisimulation and the one in Blame&Coercion paper.

-☐ Section 4.2: "We define /continuations/ below,"
+✔ Section 4.2: "We define /continuations/ below,"

-☐ References:
+✔ References:
 A number of the citations refer to "SIGPLAN Notices" rather than the primary venue of publication.
 It would be better to use citations that reference the venue.